ritukanta/git-and-github-coursera/README.md

 sudo port install git
 ```

-- **For Windows:** We're going to install Git on Windows, we'll dive into different options that u can select or u can and what they all mean.
+- **For Windows:** We're going to install Git on Windows, we'll dive into different options that u can select or leave defaults and will know what they all mean.
 We'll start downloading the latest version of the software from https://gitforwindows.org/  or   https://git-scm.com/download/win .
 This software comes with <code>Bash Emulation Environment</code>, where we can run all the Git commands and a bunch of Linux and Unix commands.
-This bundle also includes a graphical user interface(UI) to interact with Git.
+This bundle also includes a graphical user interface(UI) to interact with Git(Remember not all Linux commands line tools can be ran on Git bash: Using Linux distro is highly recommended).

 > - All right, we've downloaded the file, let's get installed now.
 After double clicking it or after running it as Adminstrator, the first window we get is the **License** of the software.
 Git is released under the <code>GPL version 2 license(GNU General Public License)</code>, which is a free software license.
 > - Accept the license and continue the setup.
 The very second window we get is installation path, keep it as is.